 However, in parallel to my analysis of Sleeping Beauty, PP implies that my posterior credence in early doom should be 1/2.
 At least, it does so for reasonable ways of filling in the details.
-Most simply, assume that everyone has the same lifespan; then the hypothesis that I'm the 70 billionth human is fully self-locating by the criteria sketched in §4.2.
-Thus it is after, not before, learning that I am the 70 billionth human that PP binds my credences to the chances.
-This, along with Ur Prior Conditionalization, commits me to having been 'ridiculously' confident in late doom prior to gaining the new evidence.
-But, then again, prior to that evidence I was in the ridiculous epistemic state of having essentially
+Most simply, assume that everyone has the same lifespan; then the hypothesis that I'm the 70 billionth person is fully self-locating by the criteria sketched at the end of §4.2.
+Thus it is after, not

-12This is a simple version of the Doomsday Argument treated explicitly by Leslie (1992) and attributed to Brandon Carter.
+&lt;sup>12This is a simple version of the Doomsday Argument treated explicitly by Leslie (1992) and attributed to Brandon Carter.
 See Bostrom (2002) for a discussion of its history.
-Note that your current evidence may well be fully self-locating even if you have little idea of your birth-rank among humans (cf. my discussion of knowing the time in §4.2).
+Note that your current evidence may well be fully self-locating even if you have little idea of your birth-rank (cf. my discussion of knowing the time in §4.2).
 So this Doomsday Argument says nothing about what should happen if you were to learn your birth-rank in real life.
+In fact, if you know that the difference between early doom and late doom is some future extinction event, then you've already ruled out having a birth rank incompatible with early doom, and learning your birth rank shouldn't have much (or any) interesting effect.